About Us

 2027: Frank Cagle, Ron Coleman

-Ex-officio: Rev. Kirk Tutterow, Co-Pastor – Rick Samuels, Church Council Vic-Chair – John McWhorter, AC Lay Delegate – Larry Swing, Trustee Rep. –Betty Pope, Stewardship Chair – Steve Jackson, Church Council Chair – Wendy Norris, SPR Chair - Alma Carlton, Financial Secretary (non-voting)
+Ex-officio: Rev. Kirk Tutterow, Co-Pastor – Rick Samuels, Church Council Vice-Chair – TBD, AC Lay Delegate – TBD, Trustee Rep – TBD, SPRC Chair - Alma Carlton, Financial Secretary (non-voting)

 About: The Finance Team serves First UMC by planning for and managing the church's finances to support the church's mission and ministry.